 - Partners are not employees.
 Superannuation contributions and workers’ compensation insurance are not payable for partners.

 - A partnership is not a separate legal entity.
-Each partner is fully responsible for debts and liabilities incurred by other partners – with or without their knowledge.
+Each partner is fully responsible for debts and liabilities incurred on behalf of the business by other partners – with or without their knowledge.

 - Potential for disputes over profit sharing, administrative control and business direction.